nghiemngoc2912/EnglishMCQSystem/README.md

 username: admin
 password: admin1234

-Feel free to contact me by email nghiemngoc2912@gmail.com if it gets trouble!
+Feel free to contact me by email nghiemngoc2912@gmail.com if you get into any troubles!